ne0fr0stbb/IT-Assistant/NetworkMonitor_Documentation.md

 # Network Monitor Program Documentation

 ## Overview
-The Network Monitor is a comprehensive PyQt5-based GUI application for network device discovery, monitoring, and analysis.
+The Network Monitor is a comprehensive CustomTkinter-based GUI application for network device discovery, monitoring, and analysis.
 It uses ARP scanning to find active devices on a network and provides real-time monitoring, nmap integration, and internet speed testing capabilities.

 ## Program Architecture